peerkar/liferay-gsearch/README.md

 * It's fast

 ## Requirements
 This application is written against Liferay DXP fixpack level 28.
-Compatibility with earlier levels is not tested.
+It requires version 2.1.0 of the Soy portlet bridge.
+If you are using Liferay DXP service pack bundles, the minimum requirement is SP5.

 ## Installation
 1. Have a Liferay workspace (requirement) in you Liferay IDE.